AwakerLee/MOED/README.md

 # CAGAN
-CLIP-based Adaptive Graph Attention Network for unsupervised cross-modal hashing retrieval.
+Hierarchical Knowledge Distillation Hashing via Adaptive Multi-Teacher Selection for Unsupervised Cross-Modal Retrieval

 More details will be updated soon.